Skip to content

 D -->|No| F[Dismiss finding]

 The model divides the repository into functional components, identifying entry points, web-specific details, and intended user capabilities.
-This establishes security boundaries — what constitutes legitimate behavior versus a security violation.
+This sets the security boundaries — what counts as legitimate behavior versus a security violation.

 Based on the threat model, the LLM proposes vulnerability categories likely present in each component, emphasizing untrusted input exposure and privilege implications.
-The model deliberately avoids performing actual auditing — it generates hypotheses, not findings.
+The model deliberately avoids auditing here — it generates hypotheses, not findings.

-Treating suggestions as unvalidated alerts (similar to external tool output) prevents the self-validation loop where the model confirms its own speculation.
-The framework's fresh-context-per-stage design is the structural mechanism that enforces this separation.
+Treat the suggestions as unvalidated alerts, similar to external tool output.
+This stops the self-validation loop where the model confirms its own speculation.
+The framework's fresh-context-per-stage design enforces this separation.

-A fresh context processes suggestions with rigorous criteria, requiring concrete attack scenarios, specific file paths, and line numbers before marking findings as vulnerabilities.
+A fresh context processes the suggestions against rigorous criteria, requiring concrete attack scenarios, specific file paths, and line numbers before marking findings as vulnerabilities.
 The model must produce:

 • Specific file paths and line numbers (not endpoint names)